Espresso-Aficionados/website/recommendations/midrange-machines.md

 - Small footprint.

 **The Not So Good:**
-- Thermoblock steam is generally not nearly as powerful as boiler steam.
+- Thermoblock steam is generally not nearly as powerful as boiler steam, though the 2022 version is supposedly excellent.
 - May not be suitable for high flow shots like turbos as the thermoblock may not be able to keep up.
-- Steam valve is a solenoid, not a manual rotary valve - this may be a negative or not depending on your preferences.

-### Lucca A53 by La Spaziale ($2000 US via Clive Coffee)
+#### Lucca A53 by La Spaziale ($2000 US via Clive Coffee)
 *In Short:* A customized La Spaziale Vivaldi II.
-This is a flat profile machine but is a steam monster - it has a much steam boiler than any other machine here.
+This machine has much more steam boiler than any other dual machine here.
 It is unfortunately hamstrung by its rather oddball 53mm group head and large size.

 **The Good:**
 - PID control of both boilers (400ml brew, 1.2L service).